- masking tape

 Once you have laser-processed the imitation leather, clean it with water.
 There are little marks on the ends of the strap, these will help you to position the snap fasteners.

 Open our template in CorelDraw or another vector program.
 Of course, you can also create your own design.
-Let yourself be inspired by geometric patterns or floral decoration.
+Let yourself be inspired by geometric patterns or floral decorations.

-Take a piece of genuine leather and place it into the laser.
-As with the faux leather, you should fix the genuine leather with masking tape and use a honeycomb cutting table.
+Take a piece of genuine leather and place it in the laser.
+As with the faux leather, you should fix the genuine leather in place with masking tape and use a honeycomb cutting table.

 Laser Parameters used

 We worked with a Speedy 300 (80 watts) and a 1.5 inch lens and used the following parameters.

 Engraving: Power: 25% - Speed: 28% - Frequency: 500ppi - Air Assist: ON - Advanced: High Quality